-Vanishing Acts was created by The Morton Arboretum in partnership with the Global Trees Campaign and is made possible by a grant from the U.S. Institute of Museum and Library Services.
-Copies of this exhibit are traveling to public gardens, universities and municipalities throughout North America and China.
+Vanishing Acts was created by The Morton Arboretum in partnership with the Global Trees Campaign and was made possible by a grant from the U.S. Institute of Museum and Library Services.
+Copies of this exhibit traveled to public gardens, universities and municipalities throughout North America and China.

 The exhibit is available to public gardens and arboreta and includes many educational resources for educators.
 LEARN MORE